Star Wars Ignites Darth Revan's Live-Action Debut Hopes With Official New Photo

 Lucasfilm

-The poster also featured Jolee Bindo, a grey Jedi whose wife and apprentice fell to the Dark Side.
+The poster also features Jolee Bindo, a grey Jedi whose wife and apprentice fell to the Dark Side.
 Jolee played a major role in Knights of the Old Republic, just like Revan and Bastila.

 Senya Tirell on the May 4 poster.